DeFinerOrg/Savings/README.md

  - Node: v10.23.0
  - solc: 0.5.16

- We recommend the use of [solc-select](https://github.com/crytic/solc-select) for switching the solc compiler version.
+ We recommend [solc-select](https://github.com/crytic/solc-select) for switching the solc compiler version.

 ## Compile the contracts and run the tests: